Inflectra/rapise-documentation/docs/RVL/IfElse.md

 ## Examples

-Check if `Log In` link available.
-If so, do login:
+Check if the `Log In` link is available.
+If so, log in:

 === "Screenshot"
     ![If Check Object Exists](./img/IfElse_CheckLogin.png)